NASA-AMMOS/aerie-docs/docs/deployment/advanced-sso.md

-# Advanced - SSO Auth
+# Advanced - SSO Authentication

 Aerie is able to interoperate with external auth providers like JPL CAM, [Auth0](https://auth0.com/), [AWS Cognito](https://aws.amazon.com/cognito/), etc in order to provide single-sign on (SSO) support.
 Due to Aerie's open source and flexible nature, the SSO implementation is very extensible, and while this allows for organizations of many types to use Aerie, it will require some configuration on the deployment side.